Bayesian Thinking for Applied Machine Learning

 About the lecturer

 Machine learning engineer who focuses on building products in startup environments.
 His work at Foursquare included building Foursquare City Guide’s critically acclaimed 10-point venue rating system, the Marsbot chat app, and a causality model for Ad Attribution.
-He currently works at Luminary Media where he is transferring these skills to build a recommendation engine for podcasts.
+Recently, he worked at Luminary Media where he was transferring these skills to build a recommendation engine for podcasts.
+Now Max returned to Foursquare to work on unique projects that launch quickly into the consumer marketplace (like Marsbot), and provide at-large help to teams doing ML/DS.

 In addition to a variety of conferences and papers available online, Max hosts The Local Maximum Podcast, a weekly show with interviews and analysis covering ideas in AI, emerging technology, and current events.
 All episodes can be found at localmaxradio.com.